 “Heat domes are sprawling zones of strong high pressure, beneath which the air is compressed and heats up.
 They are a staple of summertime and the source of most heatwaves.”

 “Hot air masses, born from the blazing summer sun, expand vertically into the atmosphere, creating a dome of high pressure that diverts weather systems around them.
 As high-pressure systems become firmly established, subsiding air beneath them heats the atmosphere and dissipates cloud cover.
-The high summer sun angle combined with those cloudless skies then further heat the ground.
+The high summer sun angle and cloudless skies further heat the ground.
 But amid drought conditions, the vicious feedback loop doesn’t end there.
 The combination of heat and dry landscape can work to make heat waves even more extreme.
 With very little moisture in soils, heat energy that would normally be used on evaporation — a cooling process — instead directly heats the air and the ground.”

-Jane Wilson Baldwin, a postdoctoral researcher Lamont-Doherty Earth Observatory at Columbia University, says that when land is already dry, there is no moisture to cool itself through evaporation, making the surface become hotter and strengthening the heat dome further, creating a feedback loop.
+Jane Wilson Baldwin, a postdoctoral researcher at Lamont-Doherty Earth Observatory at Columbia University, says that when land is already dry, there is no moisture to cool itself through evaporation, making the surface hotter and strengthening the heat dome further, creating a feedback loop.

-She further adds that increasing temperatures caused by the burning of fossil fuels worsens and prolongs heat domes.
+She adds that increasing temperatures caused by the burning of fossil fuels worsens and prolongs heat domes.

-Scientists say that they could not have predicted a heatwave of this magnitude to happen this year because their temperatures usually rise about two times faster than global mean temperatures.
+Scientists say they could not have predicted a heatwave of this magnitude to happen this year because their temperatures usually rise about two times faster than global mean temperatures.
 Without climate change, the chances of it happening is once per 150,000 years.

 Dr Friederike Otto of Oxford University and a co-author of a study that examined the causes of the recent heatwaves in the Pacific Northwest, including Vancouver, Canada; Seattle and Portland, say that a heatwave of this magnitude is only expected to occur at higher levels of global warming.

-For them to arrive at a conclusion, the study analysed two sets of data.
+To conclude, the study analysed two sets of data.
 The first looks at historical data and how likely a heatwave of this kind would occur based on it.
 The second one looks at the chances of heatwaves without climate change.

 In both cases, they find that this event “was far beyond the bounds of a normal climate — meaning it would be virtually impossible without the human influence on climate.”